 Collaborative planning gets all of your teams and departments in sync and aligned towards delivering continuous customer value

 There’s no better testament than a company using its own product to run its business.
 That’s the case with Favro.
-The Favro team uses its own SaaS collaborative planning tool to run all aspects of its company.
+The Favro team uses its SaaS collaborative planning platform to run all aspects of its company.
 All squads stay in sync with each other by using Favro.
-Product development, sales, customer success, marketing, operations, finance all use the same platform they continuously develop, sell, and support as a live service.
-The Favro teams are their own ideal customer and have the luxury of beta testing and fine-tuning new features internally before releasing them to their many thousand customer organizations worldwide.
+Product development, sales, account management, customer success, marketing, operations, HR, and finance all use the same platform they continuously develop, sell, and support as a live service.
+The Favro teams are their own ideal customers and have the luxury of beta testing and fine-tuning new features internally before releasing them to their many thousand customer organizations worldwide.

 Running a live service product requires all company functions to be aligned towards common goals, plan and execute collaboratively, measure and track progress, all with an ultimate goal of continuously delivering value to the customer.